JDiegocampos/Task-Master-CLI/README.md

     <img src="IconTaskMaster.ico" alt="Preview" width="300" height="300">
 </p>

 This is a simple command-line interface (CLI) to track and manage your tasks.
-This app allows you to add, update, delete and list tasks, as well as mark them as in-progress or done.
+This app allows you to add, update, delete and list tasks, as well as mark them as todo, in-progress or done.

 ## Features